transdigiware/blockchain/howto/ibp-console-build-network.md

 ## Step three: Join the consortium hosted by the ordering service
 {: #ibp-console-build-network-add-org}

 As we noted earlier, a peer organization must be known to the ordering service before it can create a channel or be joined to a channel when the channel is created.
-This act of being "known" to the ordering service is also known as "joining the consortium", the list of organizations known to the ordering service).
+This act of being "known" to the ordering service is also known as "joining the consortium", the list of organizations known to the ordering service.
 This is because channels are, at a technical level, **messaging paths** between peers through the ordering service.
 Just as a peer can be joined to multiple channels without information passing from one channel to another, so too can an ordering service have multiple channels running through it without exposing data to organizations on other channels.

 Because only ordering service admins can add peer organizations to the consortium, you will either need to **be** the ordering service admin or **send** MSP information to the ordering service admin.